nguoithichkhampha/cortex-docs-emotiv/source/includes/methods/profile.md

 "create"  | create new training profile
 "save"    | save current training data to profile "load"    | load training data from profile
-"rename"  | rename training profile file
+"unload"  | remove training data of one profile in Cortex "rename"  | rename training profile file
 "delete"  | remove training profile on the local machine